 Magento has been considered to be an “Enterprise Platform” only recently, prior to that it was relegated to small businesses and the large businesses who started with it.
 That’s no longer the case, and while it is rarely on the long list for a platform selection project in my experience, it’s acknowledged that quite a few large and successful businesses are on Magento.
 I believe that could change.

 One reason for this feeling is performance.
-Other platforms are no stranger to performance issues – Finish Line had a rough deploy on Demandware, and a slew of issues has befallen early IBM Websphere Commerce merchants – often times the details of the issue are not as clear as the headlines.
+Other platforms are no stranger to performance issues – Finish Line had a rough deployment on Demandware, and a slew of issues has befallen early IBM Websphere Commerce merchants – oftentimes the details of the issue are not as clear as the headlines.
 But we do see consistent improvement in the platforms as time goes on – issues are resolved, clunky areas of the code are finally remodeled, and trust goes up.
-By all indications, Magento’s shifts in business approach, ownership, and direction are leading to a step backwards in performance – something which does not bode well for their current or prospective merchants.
+By all indications, Magento’s shifts in business approach, ownership, and direction are leading to a step backward in performance – something which does not bode well for their current or prospective merchants.

 It may sound like I’m biased – and let’s be clear, I am.
 However, these are not my inventions, observations, or analysis – they are coming from the mouths of industry leaders much, much smarter than myself.
 Magecore folks and Mr. Storm have a lot of their personal and professional selves invested in Magento – meaning their statements have an honesty reserved for only the most pious among us.